 You will be given a tour of the building to ensure that you are aware of emergency exits and fire extinguisher locations.
-Fire exits are located in the front of the building, the side of the building, and at the rear of the building.
-For safe passage, exit signs are illuminated and PTC Emergency Exit Plans are conspicuously posted to direct you in the event of an evacuation.
+Fire exits are located in the front of the building, at the rear of the building and on the side of the building.
+For safe passage, exit signs are illuminated and PTC

+Emergency Exit Plans are conspicuously posted to direct you in the event of an evacuation.
 Please note that certain areas are for PTC staff access only.
+PTC appreciates your support in our "going green" & recycling efforts!